Email marketing is one of the best ways to monetize your blog.

 3. Write good subject lines

-I’ve already indicated before that subject lines will make or break your email open rate.
+I’ve indicated before that subject lines will make or break your email open rate.

-Most people avoid clicking on emails with subject lines that sound spammy or too click-baitey.
+Most people avoid clicking on emails with spammy subject lines or that are too click-baitey.

 The same goes for subject lines that are just meh.